A few months ago (August 18 to be precise), @Rastamouse's Zero-Point Security released the course Red Team Ops II, or RTO-2 for short:

 I've taken several certifications to date related to Red Teaming, including eCPTXv2, CRTE, CRTP, CRTO, PNPT and OSCP.
 Most of them are focused on exploiting misconfigurations and vulnerabilities, some of them in realistic AD environments.
 As RTO-2 is heavily focused on defense evasion, the certifications that come closer to it are eCPTXv2 and CRTE, the former includes some of the contents found in RTO-2 like evasions on ETW, EDRs and things like syscall unhooking and stealth Office macros.

 Attack Surface Reduction and Windows Defender Appplication Control are the chapters that were new to me.

 Red Team Ops II is a very nice course dealing with modern controls on mature enterprise infrastructures.
 It will also prepare you to win in engagements with restricted environments.

 The exam is fun (

-s/fun/HARD AS HELL/g) but I think that the
+s/fun/HARD AS HELL/g), but I think that the

-from rage, sadness, stress and finally joy.
+from rage, sadness and stress to, finally, joy.